Scientific name, species, characteristics, where does it live? Feeding, reproduction, baby spider monkey, endangered?

-The species of the Ateles genus belong to the Atelinae subfamily, which is characterized by including arboreal primates with long limbs and great agility, weighing between 8 and 9 kilos, and having a long prehensile tail that they use to support their body while they feed. or as additional support during locomotion (Di Fiore and Campbell, 2007).
+The Ateles genus belongs to the Atelinae subfamily, which is characterized by arboreal primates with long limbs and great agility, and having a long prehensile tail that they use to support their body while they feed or as additional support during locomotion (Di Fiore and Campbell, 2007).

 Scientific name of the Spider Monkey

 They belong to the family Atelidae, the superfamily Ceboidea, the infraorder Platyrrhine, the suborder Anthropoidea, and the order Primates (Bruner and Cucina, 2005).

 - Species: Ateles geoffroyi